oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ##### New Roles

-There is already an existing role "NETWORK_ADMIN" attached to groups MANIPUTLATE_HOST, CONFIGURE_HOST_NETWORK and CONFIGURE_CLUSTER_NETWORK.
+An existing role "NETWORK_ADMIN" attached to groups MANIPUTLATE_HOST, CONFIGURE_HOST_NETWORK and CONFIGURE_CLUSTER_NETWORK.
+It is defined as administrator role having permission for all operations on a specific Logical Network.

 ##### Updated Roles